StaticMania/keep-vue/content/docs/components/notification.md

 ## Default Notification

-Display informative messages or alerts to users with the Default Notification component in Keep React.
+Display informative messages or alerts to users with the Default Notification component in Keep Vue.

 ::DefaultNotification
 ::